 Matthew Craig, Co-Founder and CEO, Blink, USA

-Melissa Ryan, Dir of Photography, Nature Conservancy Magazine, USA
+Melissa Ryan, Director of Photography, Nature Conservancy Magazine, USA

 Michael Famighetti, Editor, Aperture Magazine, USA

-Michelle Dunn Marsh, Executive Director/Founder, Pacific Center Northwest, USA
+Michelle Dunn Marsh, Executive Director at Pacific Center Northwest, Founder of Minor Matters Books, USA

-Moritz Neumüller, Festival Curator/Program Director, Istituto Europeo di Design, Spain
+Moritz Neumüller, Academic Director of Photography Programs, Istituto Europeo di Design, Spain

-Moshe Rosenzveig, Director/Photographer, Head On Photo Festival, Australia
+Moshe Rosenzveig, Director, Head On Photo Festival, Australia

-Natalie Matutschovsky, Senior Photo Editor at Time Magazine, USA
+Natalie Matutschovsky, Senior Photo Editor, Time Magazine, USA

-Natasha Egan, Associate Director, Museum of Contemporary Photography at Columbia College, USA
+Natasha Egan, Executive Director, Museum of Contemporary Photography at Columbia College, USA

-Nathalie Herschdorfer, Curator, Director, Museum of Fine Arts, Le Locle, Switzerland
+Nathalie Herschdorfer, Director, Museum of Fine Arts Le Locle, Switzerland

-Olivier Laurent, Editor of LightBox at Time Magazine, USA
+Olivier Laurent, Editor of LightBox, Time Magazine, USA

 Patricia Lanza, Content Director, Annenberg Space for Photography, USA

-Paul di Felice, Director, European Month of Photography, Luxembourg
+Paul di Felice, Senior Lecturer (Visual Arts), University of Luxembourg, Luxembourg

-Paula Tognarelli, Executive Director at Griffin Museum of Photography
+Paula Tognarelli, Executive Director, Griffin Museum of Photography, USA

 Pavel Banka, Editor in Chief, Fotograf Magazine, Czech Republic